bulletmark/mutemplate/README.md

 [![AUR](https://img.shields.io/aur/version/mutemplate)](https://aur.archlinux.org/packages/mutemplate/)

-[`mutemplate`][mutemplate] is a command line tool you run on your development host/PC to compile one or more `mutemplate` text files into a single dynamically created stand-alone Python source file which can be imported into your project and rendered by specifying the template name and it's parameter arguments. `mutemplate` creates very lightweight and
+[`mutemplate`][mutemplate] is a command line tool you run on your development host/PC to compile one or more template text files into a single dynamically created stand-alone Python source file which can be imported into your project and rendered by specifying the template name and it's parameter arguments. `mutemplate` creates very lightweight and